ascendantsocratic/ascendantsocratic.github.io/articles/race.md

 There exists a positive correlation between novelty-seeking DRD4 polymorphisms and human migration distance out of Africa [(Matthews & Butler, 2011)](https://onlinelibrary.wiley.com/doi/abs/10.1002/ajpa.21507?deniedAccessCustomisedMessage=&userIsAuthenticated=false).

+### Phrenology and Craniometry

+Head size correlates with IQ [(Pietschnig et al., 2015)](https://www.sciencedirect.com/science/article/abs/pii/S014976341500250X).
+There are race differences in head size, and white and black children matched on IQ show on average no difference in head size [(Jensen & Johnson, 1994)](https://www.sciencedirect.com/science/article/abs/pii/0160289694900329).

+Craniometry, which is the measurement of head size, is different from phrenology which looks at scalp morphology.
+Scalp morphology cannot be used to infer levels of brain function in the healthy population [(Jones et al., 2018)](https://www.sciencedirect.com/science/article/pii/S0010945218301436).

 </div>